Tips & Advice

 Colour inkjet printers are the most popular printers on the market because they can print just about anything.
 However, the printed text does not look as sharp as it does compared to a laser printer.
 They also print slower and often have higher upkeep costs.

-Laser printers are ideal for offices since they can print large volumes of text quickly and cheaply.
+For offices in Montreal, laser printers are ideal since they can print large volumes of text quickly and cheaply.
 Laser printouts also don't run when they get wet.
 Recently, colour laser printers have dropped in price, making them more affordable for many businesses.
 However, the cost for toner can still be expensive.
 If you favour printing small quantities, then an inkjet is probably your best bet.

 Many printers also include a scanner.
 This is great for cost-savings, as well as for locations where space is at a premium.
 Manufacturers are also beginning to make added capabilities standard on their machines, so you may not even have to choose between an all-in-one or a standalone printer.